Our Horse Rescue Program

 "There’s so much more purpose in this than just going for a wine ride,” says Pepper.
 “It’s life changing for many people, but I don’t feel it’s anything we’ve done.
 The horses do it and do it despite how people have treated them in the past.
 Most were throwaways we found at feed lots, where they were waiting to be shipped to slaughter in Canada or Mexico.
 They’ve been abused, neglected or simply discarded for something better, but there’s still a life there.
 We give them a new home and a new purpose and they give us so much more."

-Cherry Wood’s horse rehabilitation and re-homing program is supported solely by wine rides and Bunkhouse Boutique sales.
-So every ride you take, and every purchase you make, is helping save horses.
+Cherry Wood’s horse rehabilitation and re-homing program is supported solely by wine rides, so every ride you take is helping save horses.

 Liz with Dulce, and Tiffany

 "Seriously good work Pepper and Tiffany.
 I love my rescue, my sweet horse Dulce."

 – Liz, who adopted Dulce from Cherry Wood in 2013